hola/challenge_word_classifier/README.md

 init(data)
 ```

 This export is optional.
 If supplied, it will be called once to initialize your module.
+The `data` argument will contain your extra data file (see below) as a `Buffer`, or `undefined` if you don't supply a data file.

 ```javascript
 test(word)